karthikholla/mission-accomplished/README.md

 ----------

 * Backend servers
-  * There are 2 types.
-Horizontal and vertical scaling.
+  * Horizontal and vertical scaling.
+  * Auto Scaling Groups in AWS.
 Horizontal scaling common approach when running on the cloud, leveraging it commodity hardware.
 It is the most preferred way of scaling.
-  * Auto Scaling Groups in AWS
-  * You could define the minimum and maximum size and assign a scaling policy and metric to trigger the elasticity.
+  * You could define the minimum and maximum size to scale in Auto Scaling Groups and assign a scaling policy and metric to trigger the elasticity.
 Some of the sample metrics are CPU, Queue length, Network IO.
-  * You can use Application LB or Network LB
+  * You can use Application LB or Network LB on the path redirect.

 * Database performance
-  * Unlike EC2 resources, I believe database are a static entity and needs to be properly configured.
+  * Unlike EC2 resources, I believe database are a static entity and needs to be properly configured in the first place.
 The main requirement for any DB is read & write IOPS.
   * It must be multi AZ with SSD volumes for high IOPS.
-Having multiAZ deployment, the HA is covered as well as horizontal scaling.
+Having multiAZ deployment, the HA is covered.
-  * Vacuum needs to be done on the database regurlarly.
+  * [Vacuum][] needs to be done on the database regurlarly.
   * Apply TTL if the client application is caching the Domain Name Service (DNS) data using read replicas to horizontally scale your database.
   * Read replica in a different AWS Region closer to your users for better performance